-Annita Sophocleous from the International Team has really helped me through my transition from GDL to LPC.
+Annita Sophocleous from the International Team has really helped me through my transition from GDL (now PGDL) to LPC.
 I was unsure about which Master programme to study with the LPC and she explained everything to me and gave me a lot of insights.
 Later when I co-founded the International Students Society, Annita supported my initiative and helped us find a supervisor for our very first event.

 Aditi from the Employability Service provided me with a lot of support and advice throughout my application process.
 She was very critical of my applications, which was crucial for me to improve.
 She also helped me practise for interviews and assessment centres, and encouraged me to be confident.

 I am the co-Founder and currently the President of the International Students Society.
 Through founding and running the Society I have met two of my best friends and also built professional connections with future trainees and tutors at the University.
 Apart from the social aspect, the experience also helped me hone my organisation skills and my ability to manage projects and meet the deadlines, which are skills important to a career in law.

 I am also a member of the LGBT+ Society, Women Solicitors Network and the Social Committee.
 I enjoy their events very much and met many friends through these opportunities.
 Through Women Solicitors Network, I met ULaw alumna Miranda Brawn who has been incredibly inspirational and supportive towards BAME students.